Impending Doom: History

 The band confirmed that their album Death Will Reign would be released through eOne Music on November 5, 2013.

-In 2016, the first Impending Doom show in three years, took place at the Facedown Fest 2016 on May 14, 2016, in Pomona, California.
+In 2016, the first Impending Doom show in three years took place at the Facedown Fest 2016 on May 14, 2016, in Pomona, California.
 The band performed at Facedown Fest 2017.

-Their song, "Murderer", was included on the Killing Floor 2 soundtrack.
+Their song "Murderer" was included on the Killing Floor 2 soundtrack.

-On February 24, 2019, Brandon "B-Town" Trahan announced his departure from the band and that his good friend Andrew Holzbaur would be taking over.
+On February 24, 2019, Brandon "B-Town" Trahan announced his departure from the band and that Andrew Holzbaur would take over.

-An EP, Hellbent, with Will Putney mixing, mastering and producing, was initially announced to be released on January 14, 2022, but was instead released early on digital platforms on October 29, 2021, as a surprise release.
-On July 19, 2022, the band posted on social media that they are working on a follow-up to Hellbent, with Brook Reeves stating they hope to release it "Sooner rather than later."
+The EP Hellbent, which Will Putney mixed, mastered, and produced, was announced to be released on January 14, 2022, but was instead surprised-released early on digital platforms on October 29, 2021.
+On July 19, 2022, the band posted on social media that they were working on a follow-up to Hellbent, with Reeves stating they hoped to release it "sooner rather than later."

-On November 6, 2023, the band released a new song, "Eternal", along with the announcement of another EP, Last Days, released on November 20, 2023, as their first independent recording.
+On November 6, 2023, the band released the song "Eternal", along with the announcement of the EP Last Days, released on November 20, 2023, as their first independent recording.

-The band announced the release of two singles, "Christ Is King" and "Punishment", on January 3, 2025, to herald a new EP, Towards the Light, which was released on February 7, 2025.
+The band announced the release of the singles "Christ Is King" and "Punishment" on January 3, 2025, preceding the EP Towards the Light, released on February 7, 2025.

-In August 25, 2025, the band posted on their social media platforms that they would begin recording their first full length album since 2018.
+In August 25, 2025, the band posted on their social media platforms that they would begin recording their first full-length album since 2018.
+In February 2026, the band released the single "Holy Death", followed by a second single titled "Glory & Immortality" in April.